Allegheny Co. facing contractor shortage for lead removal projects

 ALLEGHENY COUNTY, Pa. - Allegheny County is facing a significant shortfall in contractors needed for projects to remove lead paint from older homes.

-But since launching the program in April 2017, the county has dealt with a significant shortfall in contractors available to do the work.
+But since launching the program in April 2017, the county has dealt with a significant shortfall in contractors available to do the work, meaning fewer than 20 actually got help.

-What they’re doing to try and remediate the issue ONLY on Channel 11 News at 5:45 p.m.
+Even though lead paint has been banned for decades, there are a lot of older homes that still have it.

 TRENDING NOW: